 What to Know About Navy Basic Training

 The Navy only has one location for enlisted basic training: the Great Lakes Naval Training Center in Illinois.
-All new recruits will spend boot camp here, but don't worry too much about doing drills in inclement weather; unlike the other branches of the U.S. military, most of Navy boot camp is conducted indoors.
+All new recruits will spend boot camp here, but don't worry about doing drills in inclement weather; unlike the other branches of the U.S. military, most of Navy boot camp is conducted indoors.

 This means there are indoor marching and drill, the confidence course is indoors and even weapons like shotguns and pistols are fired indoors.
 This makes a lot of sense if you think about it: much of Navy life and duty is spent aboard a ship or in a submarine.